 Quercetin is a plant compound found in high levels in onions, tea, apples, and cherries.

 By inhibiting this enzyme, your body produces less uric acid.

 Allopurinol — sold under the brand names Zyloprim and Loprim — lower uric acid in the same way and is the most commonly prescribed medication for treating gout.

 A study in men found that daily supplementation of 500 mg of quercetin for four weeks led to significant reductions in high uric acid levels (21).

 While promising, more research is needed to determine the effects of quercetin for managing gout.

 Gout is an inflammatory and painful condition that often affects your joints.

 The condition typically occurs when there is too much uric acid in your bloodstream.

-You may relieve some of the symptoms of gout by including mostly low-purine foods in your diet, such as fruits, most vegetables, grains and legumes, and dairy.
+You may relieve some gout symptoms by following a low-purine diet, which includes fruits, most vegetables, grains, legumes, and dairy.